James Patterson

 Ethel Amy Whyte was married on March 24, 1904 in Carleton County to James Campbell Hope, aged 35, a merchant.
 James was the son of James Hope and Mrs. Ann Bryson Hope.
 Ethel was aged 27 at the time of her wedding.

+Herbert Barclay Whyte was married on September 22, 1913 in Montreal, Quebec to Dora Campbell Baylis.
 Ida Violet Whyte was married on October 21, 1915 in Carleton County to Adam Ballantyne, a merchant.
 Adam was the son of James M. Ballantyne and Mary Foster.
 Ida was aged aged 35, born about 1880.
 Adam was aged 46 at the time of his marriage to Ida.
 Dora Jean Whyte was married at age 25 on April 15, 1916 to Charles James Tully, who was born in Cork, Ireland.
 Anna Breseya White, aged 22, was married April 21, 1921, Carleton County to Hartwell Hall Popham, a stationer.
 Hartwell was the son of George H. Popham and Eleanor Old Popham.
-Emily Ruth Patterson Whyte died 1928.

 "He was chiefly interested all his life in horticulture and botany and gave much time to inculcate a love for garden, flower, and vegetable cultivation among the people of Ottawa.
 He was the most active member of the Ottawa Horticultural Society of which he was a charter member and was president for some years.
 He was particularly interested in the cultivation of flowers, but latterly paid much attention to war gardens.
 An evidence of his public spirit and liberality was recently shown when at his own expense he printed a valuable pamphlet on gardens and distributed it free.
 He was a prominent amateur botanist and was long associated with artistic photography.
 He was a member of several Ottawa organizations including the old Photographic Club and had been a member since its inception of the Photographic Art Club which has given several annual exhibitions in Ottawa.
 He was judge of the Lady Grey Garden Competition and in many ways showed his interest in horticulture and gardening.
 Mr. Whyte attended the Unitarian Church and has been for some time a member of the parish board of the Church of Our Father, Elgin St., Ottawa.
 The funeral was held Wednesday afternoon at 2:30.
 Interment in Beechwood Cemetery, Ottawa."

-Emily Ruth Patterson Whyte died in August, 1928.
+Emily Ruth Patterson Whyte died August 15, 1928.
 A small notice in the Perth Courier was published on Friday, August 17, 1928 as follows: WHYTE At London, Ontario, Mrs. Whyte.
 Second eldest daughter of the late bailiff James Patterson of Perth.
+The burial register at Beechwood Cemetery in Ottawa records that Emily Ruth Whyte died in London, England, rather than London, Ontario.
+The Ottawa Citizen also reported that Mrs. Emily Whyte died suddenly while in London, England on August 15th, 1928.
+Emily is buried In Beechwood Cemetery, Ottawa, Ontario.

 Eliza Caroline Patterson